Theology and religious studies Degree

 What can I study after Theology and religious studies?

-There is an extensive range of Masters of Arts (MA) degrees available for students who want to study a postgraduate qualification, such as, applied theology, evangelism, Abrahamic religions, theology and spirituality, and religious pluralism.
+There is an extensive range of Masters degrees of Art MA degrees available for students who want to study a postgraduate qualification, such as, applied theology, evangelism, Abrahamic religions, theology and spirituality, and religious pluralism.

 Famous Theology and religious studies alumni